biell/alti-server/README.md

     fallback to default Altitude behaviour in most, but not all, cases.
     The `unset` operation will tell you what that new value is.

+## Console Interface
+Beyond the numerous additional game play extensions and settings, there is an enhanced altitude server console built into `alti+server`.
+Any of the above [Console](#console) only or [xx](#xx) commands may only be executed on the console.
+This interface alone may be the reason some people wish to use `alti+server` to wrap around the Altitude game engine.

+The console interface consists of 3 sections:
+  1. On top is the standard output of the Altitude game engine,
+  2. just below that is a chat window showing the player chat interaction, and
+  3. on bottom is an input window for chatting or running commands.

+Any line starting with a slash `/` character will be interpreted as a command, anything else will be interpreted as a message for the server to chat to all players.

+Each of the three sections has their own scroll back.
+In the input window, you can use arrow keys to look through your history and modify the commands in it for new execution.
+To scroll through the chat window, use `PageUp` and `PageDown`; to jump to the oldest and newest chat messages, use the `Home` and `End` keys respectively.
+If you want to scroll back through the server's standard output, you can use F11 to go up, F12 for down, F9 to skip to the oldest message, and F10 to scroll all the way to the most recent.

+In case you get lost, if at any time you press enter in the input window, all windows will scroll to their most up-to-date section.

 ## Angles
 Various interfaces in `alti+server` allow you to specify angles for spawning.
 When specifying angles, the following table lists the